 Distracted Driving

 In terms of how bad distracted driving is in North Carolina, it is a common cause of auto accidents statewide.
 A motorist who takes their eyes off the road is negligent.
+They could stop short, causing the car behind them to slam into theirs or crash into the car in front of them.
+In either scenario, the driver is distracted and may be held accountable for the accident.

 Tailgating

-A motorist is tailgating if they travel too close to the car in front of them.
+A motorist is tailgating if they follow too closely behind another vehicle.
 If the driver of the rear car has to stop quickly, the rear car is likely to collide with the vehicle in front.
+In this situation, the rear driver could be at fault for the accident because they did not leave sufficient distance between their car and the one in front.

 Speeding

+The speed limit protects motorists and pedestrians.
+If a driver travels faster than the posted speed limit, they are acting carelessly and recklessly.
 The motorist may not be able to bring their car to a complete stop, which can lead to a rear-end collision.
 Meanwhile, this driver can be liable for the accident.

 Brake Checking